KumaLoon/RestoreAll/README.md

 This program will NOT save nor show your password to anyone including you.

-You should NEVER trust any other versions of RestoreAll from any unknown sites (Like sites that are not verified by LooneySJ.)
+You should NEVER trust any other versions of RestoreAll from any unknown sites.

 Beta Version cannot guarantee a successful result, USE IT AT YOUR OWN RISK.